 How long will these provisions be in place?

 It is not known for how long these temporary changes made by the Act will be in force.
 The Federal Government has already extended them from 24 September 2020 until 31 December 2020 and may create further extensions in the future, depending on the course that the pandemic and the consequent economic effects take in the months to come.

 What is certain is that the above changes provide an increased impetus for creditors and debtors to negotiate to seek mutually acceptable resolutions to outstanding debts.
 In relation to director’s liabilities, the changes make it important for directors to make flexible but well-reasoned plans as to their business’ response to the current economic circumstances.

 How can Sharrock Pitman Legal assist?

-At Sharrock Pitman Legal, as Accredited Commercial Law and Commercial Litigation Specialists, we can provide you with commercially-focused legal advice to assist you to ensure that your business carries on and thrives in this new economic landscape.
+At Sharrock Pitman Legal, as Accredited Commercial Law, we can provide you with commercially-focused legal advice to assist you to ensure that your business carries on and thrives in this new economic landscape.
 Please feel free to contact our Litigation team on 1300 205 506 or fill in the contact form below.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.